dart-lang/language/working/macros/feature-specification.md

 In order to distinguish whether a resource is "in scope", we use the package config file.
-Specifically, we allow access to any resource that exists under the root uri of any package in the current package config.
+Specifically, we allow access to any resource that exists under the root URI of any package in the current package config.
 Note that this may include resources outside of the `lib` directory of a package - even for package dependencies - depending on how the package config file is configured.